 Staffordshire County Council Homes

-Children's establishments run by Staffordshire County Council.
+Children's establishments run at some time in their history by Staffordshire County Council.

 - Aldridge Court, Little Aston Road, Aldridge

 - Broadfield House, Steam Road, Kingswinford, Brierly Hill